8 Plumbing Tips for New Homeowners

 • A spike in water bills

-• Changing water meter readings despite not using any water
+• Changes in the water meter readings despite not using any water

-• Standing water, wood rot or mold growth under the sinks
+• Standing water, wood rot or mold growth under your sinks

-• Loose toilet
+• Wobbly toilet

 • Water stains on the ceilings and walls

-• Lasting musty odors
+• Lingering musty odors

-6. Get a Basic Plumbing Emergency Kit
+6. Stock a Basic Plumbing Emergency Kit

 • Cup plunger for backed up sinks, tubs and showers